MPRAhub/MPRAorg-LibrarySuite/README.md

 ## Setup JupyterLab Workspace for MPRAhub
 ### Local

 To setup a JupyterLab workspace for MPRAhub, users can hit the ground running with the MPRAbase Docker container.
-We provide a Python executable called **run-local-MPRAbase.py**, that can be
+We provide a Python executable called **run-local-MPRAbase.py**, which will launch a Docker container with user provided command line arguments.
+Here is an example:

 ```bash
 cd MPRAorg-LibrarySuite